Theranos reaches settlement with investor Partner Fund Management

 Theranos was under regulatory scrutiny at the time.
 However, the company insisted the PFM lawsuit was “without merit” and that it would “fight it vigorously.”

-Terms of the settlement are confidential but PFM had sought to recoup its investment in the case and was also asking for damages.
+Terms of the settlement are confidential, but PFM had sought to recoup its investment in the case and was also asking for damages.
 Whatever the terms were, according to a Theranos company statement, PFM will dismiss all claims against Theranos and its officers and directors.

 “Theranos is pleased to have resolved both lawsuits with PFM.
 Although we are confident that we would have prevailed at trial, resolution of these two cases allows our tender offer to go forward and enables us to return our focus where it belongs, which is on executing our business plans and delivering value for our shareholders,” said Theranos General Counsel David Taylor.

-Theranos still faces numerous other lawsuits — including one from former partner Walgreens, which is seeking $140 million from the company for breach of contract and suits from several previous customers.
-Earlier this year, the company began offering other investors founder Elizabeth Holmes’ shares if they would promise not to also sue the company.
+Theranos still faces numerous other lawsuits — including from former customers and one from previous partner Walgreens, which is seeking $140 million from the company for breach of contract.
+Earlier this year, the company began offering Elizabeth Holmes’ shares to other investors if they would promise to not also sue the company.

-Holmes was previously barred from operating in her own labs and Theranos was forced to shut down it’s California lab.
+Holmes was previously barred from operating in her own labs and Theranos was forced to shut down its California lab.
 The company has since shut down its remaining labs, laid off 41% of its workforce and refocused on a tabletop miniLab instead of its previous one drop blood testing technology.

 Despite these other hurdles, including the many cases Theranos may still have to contend with in court, the company says the settlement allows it to now go forward with plans to market its new miniLab product.